-a.
-Winter Storms

-- Facilities Management will enact their extreme weather plan. - Administration will decide whether the University will remain open or classes cancelled.
-Essential employees are still expected to report to work if at all possible (Security, Switchboard, and Facilities Management). - Property damage or losses will be reported to Facilities Management and Director of Campus Card Services and Purchasing.
+- a.
+Winter Storms - Facilities Management will enact their extreme weather plan. - Administration will decide whether the University will remain open or classes cancelled.
+Essential employees are still expected to report to work if at all possible (Security, Switchboard, and Facilities Management). - Property damage or losses will be reported to Facilities Management and Office Services and Purchasing Coordinator.